xiongsiheng/SWAP/README.md

 ## Quick Start
-We use [Hugging Face](https://huggingface.co/) platform to load the Llama3 model family.
+We use [Hugging Face](https://huggingface.co/) platform to load the Llama3 and Mistral models.
 Make sure you have an account ([Guidance](https://huggingface.co/blog/llama3)).

 The structure of the file folder should be like
 ```sh